adrianstando/Inverse-search-engine-for-PDF-files/README.md

 The final files are located in `out` folder.

-To run application on Windows, just open `Inverse-search-engine-for-PDF-files.exe` file.

 To run application on Linux, type in in following command:

 ```
 java -jar Inverse-search-engine-for-PDF-files.jar
 ```

+To run application on Windows, just open `Inverse-search-engine-for-PDF-files.exe` file.

+On Windows, so as to enable scalling, you should do the following:

+1. Right click on `Inverse-search-engine-for-PDF-files.exe` -> `Properties` -> `Comptability` -> `Override high DPI scalling behavoiur `

+2. In `Scaling performed by:` choose `System`.

 ## User manual